 CRITICAL NOTE: once received, John will determine if each Plan includes all needed information, and is consistent with all requirements necessary for a community to fly a Mission Patch(es).
-If a Plan is not acceptable, the submitting community will be notified as soon as possible, and have until 5:00 PM ET on October 11, 2019, to submit an approvable Plan.
+If a Plan is not acceptable, the submitting community will be notified as soon as possible, and have until 5:00 PM ET on October 11, 2019 (EXTENDED TO OCTOBER 21, 2019), to submit an approvable Plan.

 CRITICAL NOTE: Plans that are still deemed incomplete by this deadline will be rejected, and the community will forfeit their opportunity to fly a Mission Patch(es).

 October 23, 2019: Deadline for Signed Contract and First of Two Installments

 Final date for your community and SSEP to have a signed contract in place; by this date, SSEP must have received the signed contract, and a check to Tides Center (NCESSE’s parent non-profit) for 50% of the total cost.

 September 3 – November 1, 2019: 9 weeks of Experiment Design and Proposal Writing in Participating Communities